 This lightweight, non-greasy serum smoothes wrinkles and fine lines while replenishing moisture to thirsty skin.

-Provides instant and long-lasting relief for dry skin, among many other benefits.
+Provides instant and long-lasting relief for dry and irritated skin, among many other benefits.

 This stick is so versatile: use it as a lip balm, a cheek blush, and even as a flyaway-tamer.